The George Cotsirilos Quartet

 The George Cotsirilos Quartet, August 15, 7-9PM

 Cotsirilos’ most recent quartet recording, Refuge (OA2 Records), released in 2022, has been widely praised by critics and audiences alike.
-Named a DownBeat Editors’ Pick and reaching the Top 30 on the JazzWeek radio charts, the album showcases a newly formed quartet featuring Keith Saunders on piano, Robb Fisher on bass, and Ron Marabuto on drums.
-The music on Refuge pushes into bluesier, more challenging territory than the quartet’s previous release, Mostly In Blue (named one of DownBeat’s best recordings of 2018), with more intricate compositions and demanding arrangements that heighten the ensemble’s collective interaction.
+Named a DownBeat Editors’ Pick and reaching the Top 30 on the JazzWeek radio charts.
+The music on Refuge pushed into bluesier, more challenging territory than the quartet’s previous release, Mostly In Blue (named one of DownBeat’s best recordings of 2018).

-The quartet’s sound is defined by intelligent interplay and a rare balance between structure and spontaneity.
+This quartet’s sound is defined by intelligent interplay and a rare balance between structure and spontaneity.
 Guitar and piano often function as equal partners, trading ideas and supporting each other in imaginative ways, while Fisher’s bass lines provide both melodic counterpoint and rock-solid rhythmic grounding.
-Marabuto’s drumming adds propulsion and subtlety, shaping the music’s dynamic arc.
-Cotsirilos’ compositions are deceptively complex—marked by unexpected intervals, rich harmonic movement, and rhythmic tension—yet remain tuneful, memorable, and deeply engaging.
+Tanna’s drumming adds propulsion and subtlety, shaping the music’s dynamic arc.
+Cotsirilos’ compositions are deceptively complex.
+They are marked by unexpected intervals, rich harmonic movement, and rhythmic tension; yet they remain tuneful, memorable, and deeply engaging.

 SEE ALSO: